SEAN: First week of the month. You know what that means. Let’s go.

 Lastly, Voice Over: Seiyuu Academy has its second volume drop.
 It’s classic workaday Hakusensha shoujo, with a fun if dense lead.

-MELINDA: I’m eyeing this with a little bit of dread, but it’ll probably reel me in.
+MJ: I’m eyeing this with a little bit of dread, but it’ll probably reel me in.

 MICHELLE: It might.
 I definitely liked the first volume more than I expected to.

 ANNA:I enjoyed the first volume much more than I expected to.

 I have The Memories of Sledge Hammer on my Christmas list so that one’s off and since I buy everything through B&N online the Manga Challenges And Best Practices doesn’t come out for me till the 17th so I would go with that but it’s not out for a couple weeks for me.

 Also I quit reading Devil and Her Love Song after they introduced Maria’s past and her friend from her old school their’s drama and their’s just trying to manipulate the audience and I think Devil and I think Love Song went into the manipulative territory fro me.
 Also I don’t mind the “color commentary” sometime but sometime I wish it’d just be a cold reporting of what’s coming out instead of what everyone thinks about what’s coming out it’s honestly distracting sometimes.

 Melinda Beasi saysNovember 29, 2013 at 12:02 pm